 Origin and history

 Green coffee comes from the same beans as roasted coffee, but in its natural, unroasted state.
-Originating in the highlands of Ethiopia, the coffee plant has been cultivated for over a millennium for its beans, which have stimulating properties.
-The Arabs were the first to develop its cultivation and popularize the beverage throughout the world, starting in the 15th century.
-Green coffee, which remains raw, retains a different composition than roasted coffee: it is richer in chlorogenic acid, a natural antioxidant, and less concentrated in caffeine.
-This particular profile gives it detoxifying, energizing, and slimming properties, highly valued today in modern herbal medicine.
+Native to the highlands of Ethiopia, the coffee tree has been cultivated for over a thousand years for its stimulating beans.
+The Arabs were the first to develop its cultivation and popularize the drink throughout the world in the 15th century.
+Green coffee, which remains unroasted, has a different composition to roasted coffee: it is richer in chlorogenic acid, a natural antioxidant, and has a lower caffeine content.
+This particular profile gives it detoxifying, energizing, and slimming properties, which are highly valued in modern phytotherapy today.